Rodolfo Castro Player Props: Pirates vs. Nationals

 Rodolfo Castro At The Plate

-- Castro has 19 hits this season and a team-best OBP of .383.
+- Castro is hitting .286 with five doubles, three home runs and 10 walks.

-- Among qualifying hitters in MLB play, he ranks 47th in batting average, 27th in on-base percentage, and 54th in slugging.
+- He ranks 41st in batting average, 27th in on base percentage, and 53rd in slugging among the qualified hitters in MLB play.

+- Castro is batting .368 with one homer during his last games and is riding a five-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.